 A survey and analysis of development of sociological theory from the time of Comte to the present.
 Particular schools and major paradigms are evaluated, and recent confluences in social anthropology, sociology, and social psychology are noted.
 The bulk of this course will focus on Classical Sociological Theory, paying most attention to the works of Emile Durkheim, Karl Marx and Max Weber.
-We look at some central symbolic interaction theorists (Goffman and Mead), Simmel, and critical women sociologists such as Florence Kelly and Jane Addams.
-We give considerable attention to the work of W.E.B.
-Du Bois, and examine the extension of Marxist thought in theories of imperialism as well as anti-colonial and dependency theories exemplified by Walter Rodney.
+We will also examine some anti-colonial and dependency theories.